-No matter what you call it, this aspect of managing employee performance is often daunting to both managers and employees.
+No matter what you call it, the thought of managing employee performance reviews is often daunting to both managers and employees.
 Often considered the yearly “report cards,” performance reviews are viewed by many as a time-consuming and unpleasant experience.

 Despite its negative implications, the employee performance review is in no way going out of style.
 It remains a vital element in any successful organization.
 With a solid review structure in place, this process doesn’t have to be such a nuisance.
 That’s why we’ve compiled this guide for employers to understand:

 So stick with us to learn how to create a more positive and effective employee evaluation process!

 Employees and managers can learn and grow from performance appraisals.
 They play an important role in: